lucthienphong1120/EagleEye/README.md

 This software is distributed under the GNU General Public License version 3 (GPLv3)

 ## LEGAL NOTICE
 THIS SOFTWARE IS PROVIDED FOR EDUCATIONAL USE ONLY!
+WARNING: DON'T TRY WITH .EDU AND .GOV
 IF YOU ENGAGE IN ANY ILLEGAL ACTIVITY THE AUTHOR DOES NOT TAKE ANY RESPONSIBILITY FOR IT.
 BY USING THIS SOFTWARE YOU AGREE WITH THESE TERMS.